 Locally Adopted Instructional Materials are the materials that have been chosen and implemented in schools by a local educational agency.
 Locally adopted instructional materials may or may not be approved by the SBOE or considered HQIM.

-ESC Region 6 is positioned to assist districts in understanding and implementing HQIM, while supporting whichever choices districts make regarding instructional materials.
+ESC Region 6 is well positioned and trained to assist districts in understanding and implementing HQIM, while supporting the district’s decision regarding instructional materials.
 This collaborative approach aims to enhance educational outcomes for all students within the Texas public school system.

 Research-Based Instructional Strategies (RBIS)

 Provides educators with the essential knowledge and skills to implement evidence-based teaching practices effectively in their classrooms.
-By familiarizing themselves with RBIS, educators can better customize the learning experience to meet the diverse needs of every student.
+By familiarizing themselves with RBIS, educators can better customize the learning experience of every student.

-As part of a comprehensive plan to increase access to High-Quality Instructional Materials (HQIM) for students in Texas, the Texas Education Agency (TEA) has created a set of RBIS that emphasize the critical instructional shifts needed for delivering high-quality and challenging lessons.
+As part of a comprehensive plan to increase access to High-Quality Instructional Materials (HQIM) for students in Texas, the Texas Education Agency (TEA) has created a set of RBIS that emphasize the critical instructional shifts needed for delivering high-quality lessons in Math and Reading.

-Additionally, RBIS highlights the significance of HQIM and outlines the requirements for their successful implementation.
-RBIS workshops focus on best practices in Reading, Language Arts (RLA), and Math, offering specific strategies supported by research.
-These strategies should be applied in all classrooms, regardless of the instructional resources used.
+ESC Region 6 offers RBIS workshops highlighting the significance of HQIM.
+Then outline the steps to be successful by implementing the best practices in Reading, Language Arts (RLA), and Math.
+Come join us in the Fall or Spring to learn specific strategies supported by research.
+Strategies applicable in all classrooms, regardless of the instructional resources used.

 Strong Foundations (SF) and LASO